ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 	k.get(ks, '/path/to/keys')
 ```

-It is also possible to iterate as expected over a keyset and use len, reversed and copying.
+It is also possible to iterate as expected over a keyset and use `len`, `reversed` and copying.
 The elements of a keyset can be accessed by indexes and a keyset can be sliced.
 Another way of accessing a key is by the key-name (`keyset_name['/path/to/keys/key_name']`).
-If the key-name does not exist within the keyset, a KeyError exception is thrown.
+If the key-name does not exist within the keyset, a `KeyError` exception is thrown.

 An example that shows how to load an existing keyset and then access every key and value of the loaded keyset: